Family and friends of slain Hong Kong model pay final respects as investigation continues – KION546

 It follows a police investigation that began Wednesday after Choi, 28, was reported missing.
 Two days later, parts of her body were found at the house in the city’s Tai Po district, police said.
 A meat slicer, an electric saw, and some clothing were also found at the home, police said.

-Choi, a model and social media influencer with more than 100,000 followers on Instagram, recently appeared as the digital cover model for luxury magazine L’Officiel Monaco and attended this year’s Paris Fashion Week.
+Choi, who had more more than 100,000 followers on Instagram, recently appeared as the digital cover model for luxury magazine L’Officiel Monaco and attended this year’s Paris Fashion Week.

 The case has gripped the city as grisly details of the investigation dominated headlines in local media and thousands of people left condolences on Choi’s social media accounts.